nonplayer/hammercrawl/Core_Rules.md

 ### The Divining Dice

 I use a set of Warhammer Fantasy Roleplay 3rd Edition dice to serve as a way to "divine" the results of the party's actions.
+Hell, this all really started because I had a bunch of these dice left over from getting rid of my WFRP3 set, and wanted to find a way to keep using them in other games.

 To quickly run through the dice, with WFRP3 you get a mix of seven different types of dice, coded by color: Blue, Yellow, White, Green, Red, Black, and Purple.
 Each of these colors represents a different purpose, such as Challenge, Luck, Fortune, Skull, and so on.
 Their different faces have symbols instead of numerical pips, which you can use to divine the outcomes of tests in that game.
 For this game, the dice translate as:

 * **Blue: The Reward Die** - rolled to find new fortunes and treasure.
 * **Red: The “Huzzah!”
 Die** - rolled when the heroes are especially brave and/or foolhardy.